Redth/maui-docker/README.md

 # maui-docker
-Docker images for MAUI development/building/testing
+Docker images for MAUI development/building/testing.
+See the [Repository Guidelines](AGENTS.md) for contributor instructions.

 This repository provides three types of Docker images for .NET MAUI development: